YufeiJ1ao/Group1DataAnalysis/README.md

 Data from the subreddit tags under anti-hero, collected comments and discussions.
 Scraped text were filtered based on sentiment word.

 ### **Analysis Structure Overview**
-Each dataset includes its own independent analysis, focusing on platform-specific sentiment trends.
+Each dataset folder includes its own independent analysis, focusing on platform-specific sentiment trends.
 The final section at the bottom provides a comprehensive joint analysis combining all datasets for a broader perspective.

 ### [Three dataSets merged and analysis](https://github.com/YufeiJ1ao/Group1DataAnalysis/blob/main/Three%20datasets%20analysis.ipynb)